Bereta Detailed Gun Engraving

 Beretta Since 1526: The Story Behind Shooting’s Oldest Family Name

-In 1526, Bartolomeo Beretta supplied 185 high-quality arquebus barrels to the Arsenal of Venice.
-That single order is widely treated as the starting point for what is still recognised as the world’s oldest active firearms manufacturer: Beretta.
+Beretta’s history begins in 1526, when Bartolomeo Beretta supplied 185 arquebus barrels to the Arsenal of Venice.
+That first recorded sale is widely treated as the starting point for what is still recognised as shooting’s oldest active family name.

 1526: the first recorded sale

-The earliest Beretta story is grounded in function: barrels made to a high standard, supplied to a serious customer, in a region with deep metalworking skill.
-Over the centuries that followed, Beretta’s reputation became closely tied to consistent build quality and Italian design, while the business itself remained in the same family line.
+The earliest recorded Beretta story is grounded in function: high-quality arquebus barrels supplied to a serious customer in a region already known for metalworking skill.
+Over the centuries that followed, Beretta’s reputation became closely tied to consistent build quality, Italian design and a family line that remained connected to the business.

 The Mayflower connection

-Beretta is still described as family-owned after 15 generations, and in more recent years, the business has been in the hands of Ugo Gussalli Beretta and his sons, Pietro and Franco.
-What started as a craft enterprise now operates on a modern scale: the Northern Italy factory is reported to produce around 1,500 firearms per day.
+Beretta is still described as a family-owned business after 15 generations.
+What began as a craft enterprise developed into large-scale modern production, with the Northern Italy factory often reported to produce around 1,500 firearms per day.

-Engraving detail on a Beretta shotgun, showing the brand’s long association with craft and finish.
+Close-up engraving detail on a Beretta shotgun, showing the craft finish associated with the brand’s long heritage

-That mix of continuity and output helps explain how Beretta became a supplier to military and police forces in numerous countries, while also remaining a familiar name to sportsmen and sportswomen across the shooting world.
+That mix of continuity and scale helps explain Beretta’s position in the shooting world.
+The brand became a supplier to military and police forces in many countries while also remaining familiar to sportsmen and sportswomen across clay shooting, game shooting and field use.

 Competition and Olympic success

-Beretta’s reputation is not only built on age.
-The brand is also closely linked with competitive shooting, where performance is measured in results, not claims.
-In the history covered in this article, Beretta is noted for an Olympic gold medal in clay pigeon shooting at Melbourne in 1956, followed by further medal success across many later Olympic Games.
+Beretta’s reputation is not built on age alone.
+The brand is also closely associated with competitive shooting, where equipment is judged by results rather than claims.
+In the record commonly cited around Beretta, the brand’s first Olympic gold medal in clay pigeon shooting came at Melbourne in 1956, followed by success across many later Games.

-The list of Games below matters because it shows the story is not based on one standout year.
-It points to sustained success over time, across different athletes and eras, as the sport, standards, and equipment expectations changed.
-The London Olympics in 2012 are cited as an extreme example, with gold, silver, and bronze medals awarded for Beretta competition shotguns.
+That matters because it points to sustained performance over time, across different athletes, different eras and changing competitive standards.
+The London Olympics in 2012 are often cited as a particularly strong example, with gold, silver and bronze medals linked to Beretta competition shotguns.

 • Melbourne (1956)